 - The creator never sought to claim ownership of the dish.
 His son contacted a lawyer in 1960 to explore the possibility.
 Unfortunately, too much time had passed, so the recipe was free to the public.

 - In their simplest form, nachos are tortilla chips covered in nacho cheese or shredded cheese and salsa.

 - Nachos is the food most craved by pregnant women.

 - The first known appearance of the word “nachos” in English dates to 1949, from the book A Taste of Texas.

 - A school in Kansas holds the record for the largest plate of nachos in the world.
-The gigantic platter weighed a whopping 4,689 pounds, and 2,200 of those pounds were nacho cheese alone.
+The platter weighed a whopping 4,689 pounds.
+2,200 of those pounds were nacho cheese alone.
 Servings of the 80-foot creation were sold to the masses for a dollar each in an effort to raise funds for charity.

 Nacho Fun Facts We Missed

-Let us know if we missed any nacho fun facts in the comment section below.
-If we can verify that the facts is just that, a fact, we will give the reader credit in the article.
+Let us know if we missed any nacho fun facts in the comment section.
+If we can verify that the fact is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Nachos.